Jafar Shah: Publications

-Mr. Jafar Shah has authored and co-authored several studies and training materials.
+Shah has authored and co-authored several studies and training materials.
 His works include Behrain at a Glance (a socio-economic profile), ten training manuals on Social Mobilisation and Participatory Rural Appraisal (PRA), and detailed studies on NGO practices in Sri Lanka and microfinance approaches in Indonesia.
 He has also written about the impact of minor forest produce on poor communities in Gilgit.
 As a co-author, he contributed to the District Conservation Strategy for Abbottabad (IUCN), a management plan for Uchalli and Jabikee lakes in Chakwal aimed at protecting migratory birds, and PRA studies in Gujranwala, Khanewal, and Kalam (1993), focusing on tourism development.